- Brooder container (absolutely no glass)

 Use large pine shavings only.
 Do not use sawdust, sand, cypress or cedar shavings (cypress and cedar are toxic to chicks).
 Do not use newspaper alone because it is too slick and will cause spraddle leg, however, it can be placed under the pine shavings for an easy cleanup

 The temperature at floor level under the heat source should be 100 degrees for the chicks’ first few hours.
 Then, lower the temperature to 98 degrees.
 Use a thermometer to monitor the temperature at floor level under the heat lamp.
 It will not hurt to leave the thermometer in the brooder at all times.
 There should be space for the chicks to move away from the heat if they get too warm.
 Ideally, the room containing the brooder should be about 70 degrees.
 The temperature should be kept at 98 degrees under a heat source for the next week, then reduce it by 5 degrees each week until you reach 70 degrees.
 The chicks should not need much heat after that unless it is particularly cold.
 Watch the chicks’ behavior to judge whether or not to make adjustments.
 If they are staying under the light it is too cold.
 If they are staying away from the light it is too hot.
+We do not recommended the use of heat plates til the chicks are 2 weeks or older.

 Do not use Teflon coated bulbs for the chicks as it can result in toxic fumes.
 Always use new bulbs so they won’t burn out.